lzx0122/GoGallery/SYSTEM_CONTEXT.md

 ALTER TABLE media ADD COLUMN IF NOT EXISTS deleted_at TIMESTAMPTZ;
 CREATE INDEX IF NOT EXISTS idx_media_deleted_at ON media (deleted_at);

--- Drop old constraint if exists (to allow soft-deleted duplicates) ALTER TABLE media DROP CONSTRAINT IF EXISTS uq_user_hash;
-ALTER TABLE media DROP CONSTRAINT IF EXISTS uq_media_user_hash;

--- Drop the partial unique index to allow active duplicates (Keep Both feature) DROP INDEX IF EXISTS idx_media_user_hash_active;
+-- Ensure partial unique index to prevent duplicates for active records CREATE UNIQUE INDEX IF NOT EXISTS idx_media_user_hash_active ON media (user_id, file_hash) WHERE deleted_at IS NULL;

 ALTER TABLE media ADD COLUMN IF NOT EXISTS aperture DOUBLE PRECISION;
 ALTER TABLE media ADD COLUMN IF NOT EXISTS iso INTEGER;